 Tip 1: Fitness trackers such as Fitbit are more expensive

-than the Moves App, but they should provide better results.
+than the Google Fit App and the MobileTrack App, but they should provide better results.
 For even better

-results, you can also use both a Fitbit and the Moves App.
+results, you can also use both a Fitbit and an app: Google Fit or MobileTrack.

 Tip 2: We recommend wearing fitness trackers on the ankle instead of the wrist to improve accuracy.
 We also recommend taking off trackers while sitting for long periods of time in order to give your skin some rest.